advanderveer/27067dd17/tt/README.md

 Either allow for a mechanism that allows continuing after no block was found or allow each identity to create multiple votes per tip.
 Or can we balance the difficulty and VRF thresholds such that it just very unlikely that no-one finds a solution?
+Or simply remove any incentive of spamming the network with votes?
+Only speeds up the algorithm?